The 4th Schauerman Digital Art Prize goes to Jan Frith for her interactive storytelling sewing machine ‘Sewing Memories’.

 Sandra Crisp lives and works in London and has been a member of The London Group since 2018.

-“I was really surprised and delighted to be awarded the first Schauerman Digital Art Prize at The London Group Open 2017.
+On winning the prize: “I was really surprised and delighted to be awarded the first Schauerman Digital Art Prize at The London Group Open 2017.
 Obviously, this was very welcome towards the cost of developing new work, but mostly it represented support and positive feedback.
 As a result of being awarded the prize, I was nominated to be a new member of The London Group in early 2018.
 Since then, I have taken part in many group exhibitions with other members whose practice includes painting, drawing, print, video and digital art – a diverse and very supportive network of artists.